Appdynamics/vertica-monitoring-extension/README.md

 ##Use Case

-The Vertica Monitoring Extension collects the stats from Vertica DB and reports them to the AppDynamics Controller.
+The Vertica Monitoring Extension collects the stats by querying Vertica DB system tables and reports them to the AppDynamics Controller.

 This extension works only with the standalone machine agent.